anupj/todor/README.md

 # Introduction

-This a toy project to show how to implement SurrealDB with Rust by building a basic Todo app.
-Everything works but I do have a few enhancements that I want to make.
+This is a toy project to demonstrate how to implement SurrealDB with Rust by building a basic Todo app.

 ## TODO (no pun intended)